NikethNDK/Week1-Website-2/README.md

         c. show more is wrapped inside a button tag along with the frop down arrow svg
         d. puzzles- all puzzles are wrapped into diffetent containers and given a hover effect

+    2.premium-ad-card
+        a. reuses the class 'work-detail' to place the first element and modified the same class with flex property justify content:end
+        b. img-logo - this class is used to align the images c.tagline class is to align the text
+        d.
+A button tag is used to create it
+        e. position is kept fixed when this card reaches by using css sticky property

+    3. try-linkedin-card- it is the container to hold the items.
+The items are addded as span and p tag.
+CSS is applied by modifying the work-detail class to this child and adding custom css to the elements. position is kept fixed when this card reaches by using css sticky property

+    4. linkedin details
+    the actions are added using a tag.then the container is kept sticky

+    5. linkedin footer
+    logo and text is placed side by side using span and it is fixed at a position using sticky